 And we don’t stop there.
 Taking out my seed tin, I found several packets of leftover seeds from last year, including sweetpeas, honesty, foxgloves, night-scented stocks, and cornflowers.
 I also had meconopsis, cosmos, and honesty collected from the garden, and some astrantia received from Annette of ‘My Aberdeen Garden’ in exchange for some of my leftover apricot Digitalis seeds.

 Now, you might be thinking that this is an awful lot of seeds for a lone gardener in possession of just two seed trays, no windowsills or greenhouse, and one small garden to fill—and you’d be right.
-Ms Raven, the dangerous power of your enticing catalogue!
+Ms Raven, your enticing catalogue holds a dangerous power!
 Careful labelling of the seed trays is key, especially with so many of these seeds being brand new to me.
-I can recognise cosmos seedlings with no difficulty, as I have grown these for the past two years, and of course sweetpeas are in root trainers (and I have never seen the benefit of labelling the individual colours), but most of the other seeds are novelties and without labels I won’t have a clue what they are when they come up.
+I can recognise cosmos seedlings with no difficulty, as I have grown these for the past two years, and of course sweetpeas are in root trainers (and for my purposes there is no benefit in labelling the individual varieties), but most of the other seeds are novelties and without labels I won’t have a clue what they are when they come up.
 With regards to the shortage of seed trays, I have learned that plastic fruit punnets do very well, especially if they have a lid attached.
 All the same, I am hoping that these seeds come up very fast so that I can prick them out and get cracking with the March- and April-sown seeds.

 So far I have sown the sweetpeas, calendula, euphorbia, ammi, cleome, meconopsis, cosmos, chives, and gauria.
 The area around our back door is crammed with seed trays and punnets.
 The chives are already up, as are two rather doubtful looking cosmos seedlings.
 The rest remain stubbornly sub-vermiculite.